Monday, 26 January 2026

 The track was built on an old army camp

-Apart from a couple of brands (Volvo & Audi) that’s all I’ve owned over the last twenty-five years!
-Yes, Japanese car styling is highly subjective, often blending traditional aesthetics like minimalism whilst prioritising function over form which inevitably leads to much consternation and diverse opinions.
+Apart from a couple of other manufacturers (Volvo & Audi) that’s all I’ve owned over the last twenty-five years!
+Yes, Japanese car styling is highly subjective, often blending traditional aesthetics like minimalism whilst prioritising function over form, which inevitably leads to much consternation and diverse opinions.
 But you cannot deny they have a strong, well-earned reputation for exceptional reliability, durability, and longevity.
 And although not for everyone that is exactly what I value most in a car apparently 😊

 My smiles per miles JDM 330BHP Subaru Forester STI

 Since 2022 I’ve been without a car of my own for almost two years on and off and have always relied on using my wife’s car when I can.
 It’s not an ideal situation as we really do need another set of wheels.
-Mainly as her Subaru XV is the hound runaround!
+Mainly as her 2020 Subaru XV is the hound runaround!
 Its set up primarily as transport for our four dogs.
 Apart from our Japanese Shiba Inu all of them work or take part in canine activities like man trailing or agility, and it’s utilised almost every day in one canine capacity or other.
-It’s a great little utility vehicle, but it’s usually filthy, inside and out, can be a bit whiffy and its always full of dog paraphernalia.
-So, its not ideally suited for general transport duties.
+It’s a great little utility vehicle, but it’s usually filthy inside and out and can be a bit whiffy and always full of dog paraphernalia!
+So, its far from ideally suited for general transport duties.
 Thus, our usual preference is to have a second vehicle with a little more grandeur and ideally oomph, to waft the family around in.

 Dog wheels.
-Our new gen 2 Subaru XV
+Our recently acquired gen 2 Subaru XV

 Apart from a few racetrack orientated vehicles I’ve always preferred estate cars for the road, more familiarly known as wagons in the US, or tourers in Europe.
 They make great utility vehicles.
-Big enough to haul stuff around but still fun to pilot about unlike most of the unwieldy and gargantuanly proportioned SUVs on offer.
+Big enough to haul stuff around but still fun to pilot about, unlike most of the unwieldy and gargantuanly proportioned SUVs that now seem to dominate the automotive landscape.

-The last car I owned was a 2011 JDM imported Honda Accord K24 Type S wagon.
+The last estate car I owned was a 2011 JDM imported Honda Accord K24 Type S wagon.
 It was never available in this spec in the UK and although it only came in FWD it was an exceptionally good handling car considering its bulk.
 The build quality was also very good.
 I only sold it as I had an offer well over and above what I purchased it for, and that was after two years and 20k miles of use!
-Not something you generally experience purchasing domestically.
-And still without a replacement I'm regretting that now!
+Not something, unless its a classic, you generally experience when purchasing domestically!

 JDM Honda Accord K24 Type S Wagon